 A Public Insurance Adjuster prepares, presents and adjusts property insurance claims on behalf of homeowners and business owners following a covered casualty loss.
 Public adjusters traditionally charge a fee for their services based upon a percentage of the amount recovered.
+How much does a claims adjuster make?
 Typical fees range between 10 and 12.5% with lesser fees available dependent upon loss size and complexity as an expression of “economy of scale”.

 Unfortunately, for New Jersey consumers, there is no limit to the fee percentage that a public adjuster can charge a homeowner or business owner under the current laws that regulate public adjusters.
 There are a number of public adjusters operating in the state who charge consumers 35 to 50% for handling property insurance claims.
 This is extremely high, especially for a residential public adjuster.